 Johnny Appleseed Day is all about pick-your-own apples.
-Join us for hay rides to the apple orchard, pick-your-own apples and storytelling with Johnny Appleseed himself.
+Join us for pick-your-own apples and storytelling with Johnny Appleseed himself.
 We’ll have plenty of apple treats, including caramel apples, baked apple desserts and apple cider!

 Admission: Many of the Johnny Appleseed Day activities are free (see below).
-Please see our pick-your-own page for details on pricing and our wristband policy.
+Please see our pick-your-own page for details on pricing.

 Enjoy the following activities: